howerj/q/readme.md

 The trigonometric functions, and some others, are implemented internally with [CORDIC][].

-Of note, all operators are bounded by minimum and maximum values, which are not shown in the following table, by default all arithmetic is saturating.
+Of note, all operators are bounded by minimum and maximum values which are not shown in the following table and by default all arithmetic is saturating.
 The effective input range of a number might lower than what is possible given a mathematical functions definition - either because of the limited range of the [Q16.16][] type, or because the implementation of a function introduces too much error along some part of its' input range.
 Caveat Emptor (although you're not exactly paying for this library now, are you?
-Caveat Auditor perhaps).
+Caveat lector perhaps).

 ( This table needs completing, specifically the input ranges... )